Parkwood - Ferndale - Lynwood

 AreaSearch assessment of residential approval activity sees Parkwood - Ferndale - Lynwood among the top 30% of areas assessed nationwide

-There are approximately 222 people per dwelling approval in the location, indicating potential for growth.
-Population forecasts suggest Parkwood - Ferndale - Lynwood will gain 1,343 residents by 2041.
-Given current development patterns, new housing supply should meet demand, providing good conditions for buyers and potentially facilitating population growth beyond projections.
+The majority of new developments consist of detached houses (96.0%), with townhouses or apartments making up the remaining 4.0%, preserving the area's suburban nature and attracting space-seeking buyers.
+As of now, there are approximately 222 people per dwelling approval in the location, suggesting room for growth.
+Population forecasts indicate that Parkwood-Ferndale-Lynwood is expected to gain around 1,343 residents by 2041.
+Based on current development patterns, new housing supply should readily meet demand, providing favorable conditions for buyers and potentially facilitating further population growth beyond current projections.

 Frequently Asked Questions - Development